Myelodysplastic syndromes treatment

 Low doses of oral chemotherapy (chemotherapy that is taken by mouth) can be very effective at controlling a high white cell count.
 It is usually very well tolerated and does not usually cause nausea (feeling sick) or significant hair loss, although it can cause dry skin.
 The dose of the chemotherapy drug can be adjusted to the response of the white cells and also the response of other blood cells such as red cells and platelets.
 Blood counts are monitored frequently while you are receiving chemotherapy.

 Chemotherapy can be used to control a rising blast count in the peripheral blood.
 This is often seen when MDS is transforming to acute leukaemia.
 The aim of this treatment is to control the leukaemia while avoiding any severe side effects from chemotherapy.
+The main treatment for MDS is a type of chemo called a hypomethylating agent.
+This low-intensity chemo is different to standard chemotherapy because it works on the genes that affect how normal blood cells develop.
 It is hoped that this will enable you to have a reasonable quality of life and continue living at home, although visits to the chemotherapy day centre or clinic may be necessary two or three times a week.

 - Standard-dose chemotherapy for high-risk MDS/AML